 Senior Lecturer

-College of Business, Government and Law
+College of Business, Creative Arts, Law and Social Sciences

-Dr Melissa-Ellen Dowling is a social scientist at Flinders University, where she is a senior lecturer with the Jeff Bleich Centre for Democracy and Disruptive Technologies.
+Dr Melissa-Ellen Dowling is a social scientist at Flinders University, where she is a Senior Lecturer with the Jeff Bleich Centre for Democracy and Disruptive Technologies.
 Prior to this, she was a research fellow at the University of Adelaide, where she also completed her PhD, LLB, and BInSt.

 Melissa has published in Information, Communication & Society, New Media & Society, the Australian Journal of Political Science, Journal of Cyber Policy, Policy and Society, and the Australian Journal of International Affairs.
 She is the author of a monograph, Writing Russia: the Discursive Construction of AnOther Nation (2020), and editor of the book Digital (Dis)Information Operations (2025).